Ada L. Smith: Career

-Crimes and staff complaints
+Complaints, altercations, and crimes

+A 2006 article in the New York Daily News stated that Smith had "a history of bizarre, allegedly abusive behavior that dates back nearly 20 years".

 In 1996, Senate staffer LaSone Garland-Bryan accused Smith of menacing her with a knife while they were alone in Smith's office.
-According to Garland-Bryan's statement, the senator became angry when she overheard Garland-Bryan telling family members that Smith "sometimes forgot to take her medication".
-Garland-Bryan declined to press charges, but wrote an official complaint about the incident to then-Senate Minority Leader Martin Connor, who responded by asserting that he had "no authority" to punish Smith.
+According to Garland-Bryan's statement, Smith became angry when she overheard Garland-Bryan telling family members that Smith "sometimes forgot to take her medication".
+Garland-Bryan declined to press charges, but made an official complaint about the incident to then-Senate Minority Leader Martin Connor.
+Connor responded by asserting that he had "no authority" to punish Smith.

-Smith faced charges in 1998 after allegedly biting the hand of a police officer in Brooklyn.
-She was subdued with mace by the authorities during that altercation.
+Smith was taken into custody in 1998 after allegedly biting a police officer in Brooklyn.
+Smith allegedly argued with police when she was unable to drive past a police vehicle and officers declined to move it.
+(The officers were in the process of making a traffic stop.)
+Smith refused to exit her vehicle and refused to provide identification.
+When one officer reached into Smith's vehicle, Smith allegedly bit his hand.
+She was subdued with mace, handcuffed, and brought to the police station.

-In 2004, Smith refused to hand over her driver's license to authorities at a police checkpoint at a state garage in Albany; instead, she drove into the parking garage.
-A state trooper had to step out of the way of her oncoming vehicle.
+In 2004, Smith faced legal difficulties following an incident at a state parking garage in Albany.
+Smith allegedly cursed at a state trooper, defied his order to hand over her identification, and drove into the parking garage.
+The state trooper testified that he had to step out of the way of Smith's oncoming vehicle so that his foot would not be run over.
 Smith's actions led to a conviction; following that conviction, then-Senate Minority Leader David Paterson removed her from a leadership post.